Self-guided Sightseeing Tour #2 in Erfurt, Germany

 Show sight on map

-The Evangelical Lutheran Christ Church is a church in the Brühlervorstadt of Erfurt, Germany.
+The Evangelical Lutheran Church of Christ is a church in the Brühlervorstadt district of Erfurt.
 It serves as a place of worship for the Erfurt congregation of the Independent Evangelical Lutheran Church (SELK) and belongs to the church district of Saxony-Thuringia.

 Wikipedia: Christuskirche (Erfurt) (DE), Website